oranbramble/Distributed-File-System/README.md

 ```
 java Client cport timeout
 ```
-> client is started with the controller port to communicate with it (cport) and a timeout in milliseconds (timeout)
+> A client is started with the controller port to communicate with it (cport) and a timeout in milliseconds (timeout)